||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 The young man picked up the telephone on his desk.
 “Please, take a seat.
 I’ll let Doctor Mordussen know you’ve arrived.”

-Susan retreated to one of the chrome-framed chairs by the window and warily settled down to wait.
+Susan retreated to one of the chrome-framed chairs by the window and settled down to wait.
 She did not like confrontation, but today she had no choice.
-For a moment she thought she saw a dark shape scuttle into the shadows behind an ornamental pot plant.
+Deep in thought, she tried to ignore the dark shapes that scuttled in the shadows of an ornamental pot plant.

 “Now I’m seeing things in broad daylight,” she murmured to herself.
 “Perhaps a psychiatrist’s office is the best place for me, after all.”